 Containerisation was here to stay and the pioneering endeavours of the few were paying dividends for the many.

 Encounter Bay has earned a coveted place in history as the first in a long line of record-breaking container ships.
-With a capacity of 1,578 containers she would be dwarfed today by her modern equivalents with 15 times the teu capacity.
+With an initial capacity of 1,300 containers, she would be dwarfed today by her modern equivalents with 15 times the teu capacity.
 Encounter Bay’s bell and a scale model of the vessel are just two among many thousands of treasured items in the P&O Heritage Collection, proudly preserved by DP World.

 Bytes and Boxes: The next big thing?